-Body condition of juvenile Rainbow Trout varied little among study years and credible intervals overlapped for all estimates (Figures 33 and 34).
-However, estimates of juvenile body condition were greater in 2017 (8% effect size) than all previous years.
-For adult Rainbow Trout, body condition estimates fluctuated between -5% and 5% effect sizes between 2002 and 2017.
+Body condition of juvenile Rainbow Trout varied little among study years and credible intervals overlapped for all estimates (Figure 35).
+However, estimates of juvenile body condition were greater in 2017 (8% effect size) than all other years.
+For adult Rainbow

+Trout, body condition estimates in fall fluctuated between -5% and 5% effect sizes between 2002 and 2017 and were lowest in 2018 (-7% effect size).
 Body condition was not greater in 2017 than previous years, as was observed for other species (Section 3.8.1 to 3.8.3).
 Estimates of body condition could not be calculated for Rainbow Trout prior to 2003 because weights were not recorded in 2001 and Rainbow Trout were not captured in 2002.

-There was no difference between the slope (P = 0.4) or intercept (P = 0.9) of Rainbow Trout weight-length relationships before and after the flow regime change, suggesting no effect of the flow regime on Rainbow Trout body condition.
+There was no difference between the slope (P = 0.3) or intercept (P = 0.7) of Rainbow Trout weight-length relationships before and after the flow regime change, suggesting no effect of the flow regime on Rainbow Trout body condition.
 The slope of the weight-length relationship did not differ by season (P = 0.6) but the intercept did differ by season (P < 0.001), indicating a significantly lower body condition in the spring than the fall.

-Figure 33: Body condition effect size estimates (with 95% credible intervals) by year and season (left panel) for a 150 mm FL juvenile Rainbow Trout in the middle Columbia River study area, 2003 to 2017.
-The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
+Figure 35: Body condition effect size estimates (with 95% credible intervals) by year for a 150 mm FL juvenile Rainbow Trout in the middle Columbia River study area, 2003 to 2018.
+The dotted line represents the implementation of the minimum flow release and REV5 operations.

-Figure 34: Body condition effect size estimates (with 95% credible intervals) by year and season (left panel) for a 300 mm FL adult Rainbow Trout in the middle Columbia River study area, 2003 to 2017.
-The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
+Figure 36: Body condition effect size estimates (with 95% credible intervals) by year for a 300 mm FL adult Rainbow Trout in the middle Columbia River study area, 2003 to 2018.
+The dotted line represents the implementation of the minimum flow release and REV5 operations.